0999ad/telegram_channel_message_scraper/Sample Output and Results File Contents.md

 Preview not available or keyword(s) not found, skipping...
 Checking preview for https://t.me/s/Al...v
 Keyword(s) found in https://t.me/s/A...v (Written to YY-MM-DD-HHMMSS-results.txt)
+Scraping and keyword search completed.

+Process finished with exit code 0
 ```

 #### RESULTS FILE CONTENTS